 How to Use Canvato create compelling visual content.

-When it comes to attracting customers and sparking online engagement, strong visuals are vital to your content marketing strategy.
+Strong visuals are vital to your content marketing strategy.

 At Delmain, we’re a big fan of Canva.
-This online graphic design tool is incredibly intuitive and allows anyone to easily produce fantastic visual content– no artistic background or special skills needed!
+This online graphic design tool is incredibly intuitive and allows anyone to easily produce fantastic visual content—no artistic background or special skills needed.

 Bonus: Stick around to the end and we’ll show you how to use Canva to create a feature image for a blog post!